neurologic/Comparative-Animal-Behavior/understanding-behavior/family-life_mating-systems.md

 (**Young et al Figure 2**) Transcription begins at +1 and polyadenylation (pA) occurs at +1,623 of the prairie vole gene.
 The boxed area within these sites represents the coding region and the vertical bars in the coding region represent the location of the transmembrane domains.
 Two distinct loci were isolated from prairie vole DNA.
 The sequences of the genomic clones have been deposited in GenBank (accession number AF069304). b, PCR amplification of genomic DNA using primers on either side of the expansion (arrows in a) demonstrates the presence of the expansion in monogamous prairie and pine (M. pi) voles (600-bp band), but not in promiscuous montane or meadow (M. pe) voles.
 :::

-***Q4: What hypothesis is being tested by the experiment in Figure 2?***
+***Q3: What hypothesis is being tested by the experiment in Figure 2?***

-***Q5: In Figure 2, are they testing the sequence or the expression of the V1a receptor gene?***
+***Q4: In Figure 2, are they testing the sequence or the expression of the V1a receptor gene?***

-***Q6: What is microsatellite DNA, generally?
-What resource(s) did you choose to consult for this information?***
+***Q5: What is microsatellite DNA, generally?
+Which resource(s) did you choose to consult for this information after searching?***

-***Q7: In the context of this study, how would you define the function of microsatellite regions of DNA?***
+***Q6: In the context of this study, how would you define the function of microsatellite regions of DNA?***

-***Q8: Why did testing the pine vole and meadow vole strengthen the conclusion based on the results in Figure 2?***

 :::{figure} /images/young-1999-fig3.png
-:width: 700
+:width: 500

 (**Young et al Figure 3**) Receptor autoradiography illustrates the distribution of V1a-receptor binding in wild-type (a) and transgenic (b) mice.
 Although V1a-receptor binding is altered, oxytocin-receptor binding is identical in wild-type \(c\) and transgenic (d) mice.
 Binding in the cingulate cortex (Ci), laterodorsal (LD) and ventroposterior (VP) thalamic nuclei, claustrum (Cla) and several other regions of transgenic mice is similar to that found in the brain of the prairie vole (e). f, Quantification of V1a-receptor binding in wild-type mice (open bars), transgenic mice (striped bars) and prairie vole (filled bars) (n = 6–7 per group) demonstrates that receptor density in transgenic mice is not elevated in areas that normally express receptors in mice (for example, lateral hypothalamus (LH), diagonal band (DB) and lateral septum (LS); nd indicates no detectable specific binding in wild-type mice.
 :::

 :::{figure} /images/young-1999-fig4.png
-:width: 700
+:width: 500

-**Young et al Figure 4**: a, AVP increases the duration of affiliative behaviours directed towards an ovariectomized female in male transgenic mice with a prairie vole pattern of V1a-receptor expression, but not in male wild-type mice (two-way ANOVA: genotype effect, F(1,22) = 4.3, P < 0.05; * Fisher's LSD post-hoc test, P < 0.01 compared with CSF-treated transgenic animals). b, AVP has no effect on olfactory investigation of cotton balls soiled with bedding from an ovariectomized female's cage in either transgenic or non-transgenic males.
+(**Young et al Figure 4**) a, AVP increases the duration of affiliative behaviours directed towards an ovariectomized female in male transgenic mice with a prairie vole pattern of V1a-receptor expression, but not in male wild-type mice (two-way ANOVA: genotype effect, F(1,22) = 4.3, P < 0.05; * Fisher's LSD post-hoc test, P < 0.01 compared with CSF-treated transgenic animals). b, AVP has no effect on olfactory investigation of cotton balls soiled with bedding from an ovariectomized female's cage in either transgenic or non-transgenic males.
 :::

-***Q9: What hypothesis is being tested in Figure 3 and 4 together?
+***Q7: What hypothesis is being tested in Figure 3 and 4 together?
 Contrast this with the hypothesis tested in Figure 1.***

-***Q10: What is the purpose of the experiment/results shown specifically in Figure 3?***
+***Q8: What is the purpose of the experiment/results shown specifically in Figure 3?***

-***Q11: What conclusion would you draw about the function of neural circuits in the Diagonal Band (DB) based on the results of Figure 1 and how would this conclusion change based on the results of Figure 3 and 4?***
+***Q9: What conclusion would you draw about the function of neural circuits in the Diagonal Band (DB) based on the results of Figure 1 and how would this conclusion change based on the results of Figure 3 and 4?***

-***Q12: In the context of this study, why was it important to show the results of the experiment in Figure 4b?***
+***Q10: In the context of this study, why was it important to show the results of the experiment in Figure 4b?***

-***Q13: In summary, how would you describe the neural, hormonal, and genetic mechanisms of monogamy?***
+***Q11: In summary, how would you describe the neural, hormonal, and genetic mechanisms of monogamy?***

+⏸️ PAUSE here for class-wide discussion

+---

 So... it seems the inference is that the circuit for pair bonding exists in wildtype mice, but is not activated by AVP.
 In other words, that circuitry could be phylogenetically older than pair bonding (in voles).
 What is that circuit normally activated by and what is it normally used for?